Skip to the main content.

 Co-founder disputes are among the most common causes of early-stage startup failure, so your choice here is among the most important you’ll ever make.

-This is someone you’ll likely spend more time with than your family.
 Someone who will share with you the responsibility for the success of your business and the rollercoaster of emotions that is startup life.

 And it is a relationship that will have a huge impact on your quality of life for the duration you work together.

-It’s no surprise that it is a relationship most commonly equated with marriage.
 The one plus side is that, as a business relationship, you can be more openly (and unashamedly) pragmatic when it comes to your criteria and decision-making process!

-Answers to the questions in the following areas will help ascertain whether your potential co-founder has the personality and the outlook to complement yours, and help take your business to the top.
+Answers to the questions in the following areas will help ascertain whether your potential co-founder has the personality and the outlook to complement yours and help take your business to the top.

-Project goals
+1. Project goals

 It’s crucial to understand your co-founder's motivation for the project and ensure they align with your own.
 For the next few years, they need to match your passion and commitment, or you are setting yourself up for friction from day one.